Uppsala University Library: Some significant manuscripts and collections

 Other music collections are those from the manors of Leufsta and Gimo, the collection of Hugo Alfvén, that of the Joseph Martin Kraus, and the various collections that have been taken as spoils of war, such as the Cancionero de Uppsala, a 16th-century collection of Spanish music printed in Venice 1556 and not preserved in any other copy.

 Current organization

-The library is headed by a Library Director, the head librarian (at the moment Lars Burman).
+The library is headed by a Library Director, the head librarian (at the moment Johanna Hansson).